Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Complexity Analysis

 \section{Complexity Analysis}

-In spite of the existence of various works on problem (P$_0$), its complexity status remains unknown.
+In spite of the existence of various {\blue algorithmic} works on problem (P$_0$), its complexity status, {\blue or how intrinsically difficult it is from the perspective of theoretical computer science,} remains unknown {\blue in the literature}.
 In this section, we fill this theoretical gap, i.e., characterizing the complexity of problem (P$_0$).

-We first consider the case where there is only a single user in the system. \begin{theorem} The CI-based one-bit precoding problem (P$_0$) is NP-hard in the single-user case, i.e., $K=1$. \end{theorem} \begin{proof} Notice that when $K=1$, (P$_0$) reduces to the following problem:
+We first consider the case where there is only a single user in the system. \begin{theorem} The CI-based one-bit precoding problem (P$_0$) is NP-hard in the single-user case, i.e., $K=1$. \end{theorem} \begin{proof} See Appendix \ref{AppendixA}. \end{proof}

-Next we shall build a polynomial-time transformation from the partition problem \cite{complexity} to problem \eqref{2partition1}.
-The partition problem is to determine whether a given set of $N$ positive integers $\left\{a_1, a_2,\dots,a_N\right\}$ can be partitioned into two subsets such that the sum of elements in each subset is the same.

-Now we construct an instance of problem \eqref{2partition1} based on the given instance of the partition problem.
-Let the number of antennas at the BS be $N$ and the transmitted data symbol be $s=1+j$, which is drawn from the $8$-PSK constellation set.
-In this case, $s^A=1$ and $s^B=j$.
-Moreover, set the channel vector $\h$ to be $\h=\mathbf{a}+j\mathbf{a}$ with $\mathbf{a}=[a_1, a_2,\dots, a_N]^\mathsf{T}$.
-With the above constructed parameters, problem (\ref{2partition1}) becomes